 We derive our sales primarily through indirect channels.
-During 2009, we derived approximately 58% of our sales from our 10 largest distributors, with the largest distributor accounting for approximately 18% of our sales, and the second largest distributor accounting for approximately 17% of our sales.
-During 2008, these two distributors accounted for approximately 30% of our sales in the aggregate.
+During 2010, we derived approximately 59% of our sales from our 10 largest distributors, with the largest distributor accounting for approximately 18% of our sales, and the second largest distributor accounting for approximately 17% of our sales.
+In each of 2009 and 2010, these two distributors accounted for approximately 35% of our sales in the aggregate.
 We expect that a small number of distributors will continue to generate a significant portion of our sales.
 Furthermore, there has been an industry trend toward consolidation among distributors, and we expect this trend to continue in the near future which could further increase our reliance on a small number of distributors for a significant portion of our sales.
 If these distributors reduce the amount of their purchases from us for any reason, including because they choose to focus their efforts on the sales of the products of our competitors, our business, operating results and financial condition could be materially adversely affected.